JesseWebDotCom/vscode-dev-container/README.md

 * This environment has only been validated on a mac.
 It will not work on other operating systems like Windows until I get around to making it compatible.
 * If your terminal fonts look weird and or you see a popup stating `The terminal only Supports monospace fonts`, run `tools/host_setup.sh` (from your host system, not from within vs code) and then restart vs code to install the required font and properly display terminal prompts (currently OSX only)
 * Naming a source code subfolder "py" will break test discovery.
 This seems to be a [known issue](https://github.com/microsoft/vscode-python/issues/17414.)
+* "\r': command not found" - If you see this on a Windows system this likely means a *.sh file contains a Windows line feed.
+Update the file to change Windows line feeds to Unix line feeds.
+* Stop (1333 ms): Check Docker is running - Start Docker Desktop